mitranim/imperouter/readme.md

 Why regexps?

-* can see _exactly_ what it will match
+* can tell _exactly_ what it will match
 * don't have to learn fine semantics of yet another string-based dialect
 * imperouter returns regexp match, no new concepts to understand
-* can use ES2018 named capture groups, which obsolete other ways of capturing named parameters, such as `'/path/:id'` in string-based dialects or Imperouter's own `{params: ['id']}`
+* ES2018 has named capture groups, which make obsolete other ways of capturing named parameters, such as `'/path/:id'` in string-based dialects or Imperouter's own `{params: ['id']}`

 ## Installation